 During my dental hygiene schooling over two decades ago, I was not taught about CDT codes, nor were they really discussed.
 When I graduated and stepped into the real world of dentistry, I was still in the dark about CDT codes.
 In my mind, I had no reason to know CDT codes or anything about coding.
 Dental clinicians, whose roles do not include front-office administrative duties, might think the same, right?

-Why be Familiar with CDT Codes?
+Why be Familiar With CDT Codes?

 Everyone in a dental office should be somewhat familiar with CDT codes.
 That does not mean that each person in the office needs to know every code.
 It is important that there is familiarity with the most common codes.
 In addition, knowing that there are definitive descriptors of CDT codes that are determined by the American Dental Association Council on Dental Benefit Programs and Code Maintenance Committee is important.
 A dentist or hygienist does not arbitrarily define them.